aGVsbG8gd29ybGQh/code-review-plus/README_EN.md

 ### Does AI Review require an internet connection?

 Yes.
-AI Review invokes Claude Code CLI, which connects to the Anthropic API server.
-The plugin itself (MCP Server and database) runs entirely locally — only the Claude Code CLI subprocess makes outbound API requests to Anthropic.
+AI Review invokes the configured AI CLI, which connects to the corresponding API server (Anthropic for Claude Code, OpenAI for Codex).
+The plugin itself (MCP Server and database) runs entirely locally — only the CLI subprocess makes outbound API requests.

 ### Does AI Review incur API costs?

 Yes.
-AI Review consumes Anthropic Claude API tokens, which incur charges.
+AI Review consumes API tokens from the provider you choose (Anthropic for Claude Code, OpenAI for Codex), which incur charges.
 Actual costs depend on code volume and the model selected — typically $0.01–$0.50 per review session.
 The output dialog shows the total cost for each completed session.

 ### How long does AI Review take?